 His shield shattered, unleashing the full force behind the blast.
-Stunned by the sudden absence of pressure, Dylan blindly threw himself to the floor.
+Stunned by the sudden absence of pressure, Dylan blindly threw himself to the ground.
 Bodies huddled against him.
-He flung his arms around Nestria and the inert Mary, pulling them close, shielding them in the only way left to him.
+He flung his arms around Nestria and Mary, pulling them close, shielding them in the only way left to him.

 Only when the blast’s last echoes had finished circling the arena did he dare to lift his head.
 We’re alive.
 The thought came sluggishly and a little on the tentative side.
 Were they alive?
 The compacted dirt under his chin certainly felt like that of the arena floor, but who was to say the afterlife didn’t start out this way?

 He rolled off the women to sprawl on the ground.
-Everything had a purple glare to it and his chin stung like he’d scraped it back to the bone.
+Everything had a purple glare to it.
+His chin stung like he’d scraped it back to the bone.
 Already, he felt the familiar tug of his power working on fixing the latter.

 Sulin blew past them with barely a glance in their direction, making straight for the twisted pieces of the shield.
-Dylan watched with a sort of distant fascination.
-The pieces lifted, slowly as the alchemist manipulated the meagre talent he possessed, so the elf could examine the smoking remains without direct contact.
+Dylan idly followed the alchemist’s actions with a sort of distant fascination.
+The pieces lifted, slowly as Sulin manipulated the meagre talent he possessed to examine the smoking remains without direct contact.